-Officers leading the organization are Linda Spery (president), Nash Strudwick (vice president), and Mike Dagesse (secretary/treasurer).
-Board members are John Buckey, Amber Cantella, Michael Cozort, Geno Geng, George Kelly, Carrie Keyes, Kim LaRue, Pam Meriam, John O'Connor, Michelle Olson, Jim Perelman, Parker Richards, Rev. Bill Steelman, Steven Tornovish, and Mark Godfrey.
-Drug Free Communities (DFC) grant staff members include Jenny Garneau (program supervisor) and Catherine Kelly (project manager).
+Officers leading the organization are Linda Spery (president), Carrie Keyes (vice president), and Mike Dagesse (secretary/treasurer).
+Board members are John Buckey, Michael Cozort, Geno Geng, George Kelly, Kim LaRue, Pam Meriam, John O'Connor, Michelle Olson, Jim Perelman, Parker Richards, Steven Tornovish, Mia Soverino, Allan Bell and Mark Godfrey.
+Drug Free Communities (DFC) grant project manager is Catherine Kelly.

 How does A.S.A.P. collaborate with other nonprofits in the Nantucket community?